 - Jenny spends half the episode trying to convince the Doctor he's being a hypocrite because he was a soldier, in a war, and committed genocide to end it.
 On the other side of it, she discovers that she's more a Martial Pacifist like him.

 - Opposite-Sex Clone: Jenny was created from the Doctor's DNA.
 It's justified since Time Lords can regenerate across the sexes.

-- Punny Name: Donna bases the name "Jenny" on the Doctor's "genetic anomaly" comment.
+- Punny Name: Donna bases the name "Jenny" on the Doctor's "generated anomaly" comment.

 - Put on a Bus: Jenny takes off at the end of the episode, ready to have adventures of her own.
 While she hasn't returned to the TV series as of 2018, she did get her own Big Finish series, available here.

 - Quicksand Sucks: Martha falls into one, and Peck has to get her out because it was sucking her down into it.

 - Ragnarök Proofing: All the weapons, cloning machines and other technology both sides are using are remnants from before the war, and considering the war's been going on longer than anyone can remember, it's all in pretty good condition.
 This is ultimately revealed to be a subversion, since "longer than anyone can remember" turns out to be all of one week.